Neurips2022-anonymous-submission/Neurips2022-APT/README.md

-# Data-Active Pre-training of Graph Neural Networks
+# Better with Less: Data-Active Pre-training of Graph Neural Networks

 ## About

-This project is the implementation of the NIPS'22 paper "Data-Active Pre-training of Graph Neural Networks"
+This project is the implementation of the NIPS'22 paper "Better with Less: Data-Active Pre-training of Graph Neural Networks"

 ## Dependencies
 The script has been tested running under Python 3.7.10, with the following packages installed (along with their dependencies):